There are a number of ideas and suggestions below for getting your baby to sleep and helping them to stay asleep.

 If your baby can self-settle, they may just put themselves back to sleep if they wake in the night.

 Having said that, don’t worry if baby regularly falls asleep in your arms or baby will only settle by being rocked or cuddled – or falls asleep being breastfed.
 If that works for you and your baby, go with it, particularly for young babies!

 Try to avoid any artificial sleep aids

-If you get yourself into a routine where baby will only fall asleep in the car, you could condemn yourself to a nightly ritual of driving the neighbourhood and then trying to carry a sleeping baby gently to their cot without waking them.
+If you get yourself into a routine where baby will only fall asleep in the car, you could condemn yourself to a nightly ritual of driving around the neighbourhood, and then trying to carry a sleeping baby gently to their cot without waking them.
 Stress all round.
-Use these methods occasionally, by all means, when the stress levels are high, but try to keep this to a minimum.
+By all means, use these methods occasionally when the stress levels are high, but try to keep this to a minimum.

-Never leave a child asleep in a car - on a hot day, the temperature inside a car can rise dramatically at an alarming rate, even with the windows ajar.
+Never leave a child asleep in a car – on any kind of day, not just hot ones, the temperature inside a car can rise dramatically at an alarming rate, even with the windows ajar.

 Keeping Baby Asleep

 Like adults, babies will have trouble sleeping soundly if they are too hot, too cold, are uncomfortable, in pain, or they don’t feel safe or secure.

 Baby needs to be at the right temperature.
 Ensure warm, safe clothing – some babies like to be tightly swaddled in a babywrap, others prefer to be able to move.
 Swaddling wraps, baby grows, and baby sleeping bags are all good sleep aids.
 In the hot Australian summer, a lighter all-in-one with a light wrap, or sheets might be all that baby needs.
 If in doubt, put a thermometer in the bedroom and adjust the room temperature with safe heaters or fans.
 Fans should not be directed at the baby but should just be there to ensure good air circulation.